Movies

 Genre: documentary

-What's notable: unable to enter war-torn Gaza, a filmmaker conducts video calls with a young photojournalist, and their conversations become a piercing diary of the siege.
+What's notable: unable to enter war-torn Gaza, a director conducts video calls with a young photojournalist, and their conversations become a piercing diary of the siege.

 Cover-Up — 26 December (dir.
 Mark Obenhaus, Laura Poitras / Netflix)